vanhoefm/fragattacks/research/README.md

 but might reveal attack variants or particular device behaviour that the normal tests can't detect.

-If the normal tests in [Testing for Vulnerabilities](#id-testing-for-flaws) have already confirmed the presence of a certain vulnerability class, there is no need to test the other attack variants of that vulnerability.
+If the normal tests in [Testing for Vulnerabilities](#id-testing-for-flaws) have already confirmed the presence of a certain vulnerability class, there is little need to test the other attack variants of that vulnerability.
+All commands work against both clients and APs unless noted otherwise.

 |                Command                 | Short description
 | -------------------------------------- | ---------------------------------